njr3/agri-rag/README.md

 ## Demo corpus and eval set

-`corpus/docs.json` is fifteen short documents on staple-crop agronomy for the region — millet spacing, groundnut rotation, Striga control, post-harvest storage, that kind of thing — thirteen in English, two in French, written for this project rather than pulled from any single source. `eval/questions.json` is sixteen questions against that corpus, each with the correct document(s) labeled, including two French
+`corpus/docs.json` is fifteen short documents on staple-crop agronomy for the region  millet spacing, groundnut rotation, Striga control, post-harvest storage, that kind of thing, thirteen in English, two in French, written for this project rather than pulled from any single source. `eval/questions.json` is sixteen questions against that corpus, each with the correct document(s) labeled, including two French